Skip to main content

 The Minnesota Department of Human Services (DHS) lists details about each licensed and certified child care program on its website.

-Families may access a program’s licensing or certification record by clicking on the “View Record” link in their Parent Aware profile page or by searching on DHS Licensing Information Lookup.
+Families may access a program’s licensing or certification record on their Parent Aware profile page or by searching on DHS Licensing Information Lookup.
 A description for each section of the License Details page is outlined below.

 Families can visit the DHS webpage for licensed child care for more information about licensing requirements and practices for licensed child care centers, certified centers, and family child care programs.